Oil Reporting and Contributions

 At their October 2019 sessions, the governing bodies decided on the levies of contributions, based on oil received in the calendar years 2012, 2016 and 2017 and payable by 1 March 2020.
 Details of the decisions taken in respect of each General and Major Claims Funds for open incidents are given here.

-An overview of contributions by Member State based on 2017 oil is provided in the two charts below.
-Updated charts and the list of tonnages reported for 2018 will be made available online shortly.
+An overview of contributions by Member State based on 2018 oil is provided in the two charts below.

 Contributions to the 1992 Fund by Member State